Decisions within 48 hours of all documentation

 Once in touch with a bridging lender, you could see a decision in principle within just 48 hours.
 This gives those who need it, a quick-fire method for obtaining high value loans.
 Once you have secured the asset, you can then take out a loan with better rates and repay the bridging loan.

 Bridging finance helps businesses avoid the tight restrictions and long-winded process of applying for a mortgage.
 That’s why they’re most popular with property development companies, as a property may become available which needs to be snapped up fast.
 If the seller needs the deal completed within a short period of time, most mortgages will take too long to administer.
-Instead, a business bridging loan will provide you the cash you need until the mortgage application has gone through.
+Instead, a business bridging loan for a house purchase will provide you the cash you need until the mortgage application has gone through.

 How long do bridging loans last?